gregorychen3/espresso-controller/README.md

 # Espresso Controller

-PID control and monitoring for espresso machines.
+PID control and monitoring for an espresso machine.

 ## Requirements